HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   despite the population drop,
-  and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet), as government official positions were prioritized for replacement.
+  and at the same time further solidifying her reign without breaking the guise of the constitutional monarchy (yet), as government official positions were prioritized for new hiring.
   This also allows her
   to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed